BNext-IQT/coronavirus-data-notebooks/README.md

 * Add more!
 Please make a pull request with your code that loads new data and provides some insight with it.

 Included demonstrations:
-* An algorithm for detecting new hotspots in the USA using the NYT data
+* An algorithm for detecting new hotspots in the USA using the NYT data, in corona_notebook.ipynb
-* Predictions for average recovery times and asymptomatic cases using the Israeli data
+* Predictions for average recovery times and asymptomatic cases using the Israeli data, in corona_notebook.ipynb
+* An interactive map with the predicted hotspots in the USA, in dashboards.ipynb

 Contributions welcome!
 Contributions can include any kind of new analysis, new datasets, making the code nicer, etc.